-There are many project management tools available for IT development management, such as Jira, and also Asana, Trello, and Swit, which can be used to manage tasks using tickets, etc., in addition to IT.
+There are many project management tools available for IT development management, such as Jira, and Asana, Trello, and Swit, which can be used to manage tasks using tickets, etc., in addition to IT.

 By the way, are you using these services as actively as you initially adopted them?